harikrishnan-chandran/YELP-Analytics-POC/README.md

 # Yelp Analytics POC

 A proof-of-concept project for analyzing Yelp data using Google Cloud Platform services.
+This project demonstrates a cost-efficient data pipeline using Dataproc/Spark and a Streamlit dashboard for visualization.

 ## Project Structure